Skip to content

 • Issue: I can’t edit a section after importing it into a form.

 • Solution: Section blocks are read-only once imported.
-Go back to the original block to make changes, then re-import into the form.
+Go back to the original block via Build > Section blocks to make changes.

 • Issue: My imported section is blank or not appearing.